A great place to live

 100 museums, 250 galleries for contemporary art, over 15,000 concerts each year, 80 festivals, 10,000 seats in concert halls, three opera houses, 120 stages for music and theatre, 28 palaces, 163 city palaces: it is impossible to fit more culture into a city.
 Genuinely.
 The world’s largest collections of works by Gustav Klimt, Egon Schiele and Bruegel in particular are unique attractions that are a must-see on any trip to Vienna.

-- 2021: Top spot in the ranking of the International Congress and Convention Association (ICCA)
+- 2022: 1st place in the ranking of global international congress events by the International Congress and Convention Association (ICCA)

-- 2018: "Best international destination 2017" in the ranking of the biggest LGBT travel platform GayTravel.com
+- 2018: “Best International Destination 2017” in the ranking compiled by the largest LGBT travel platform GayTravel.com

 Text: Angelika Lechner